-- (F) Transfer Limitations.
 Only domestic transactions may be made through the Service.
-You agree not to use the Service for international transactions. - (G) Transaction Settlement.
+You agree not to use the Service for international transactions.

+(G) Transaction Settlement.
 Transactions made through the Service are final and settled in real time (typically within seconds).
-There may be some exceptions to transactions settling in real time.
-For example, a transaction may be rejected or delayed if: - The recipient account is invalid, closed, or blocked; - Information regarding the recipient account is missing or incorrect;
+There may be some exceptions.
+For example, a transaction may be rejected or delayed if:

+- The recipient account is invalid, closed, or blocked; - Information regarding the recipient account is missing or incorrect;